-Appendix 2 : Marshland Game Plan
+Appendix 2: Marshland Game Plan

-Compass+ to be completed: Last completed: 21st February 2022
+Compass+ to be completed: Last completed: 6th June 2022

-Autumn Term: October 2021 Spring Term: February 2022 Summer Term: June 2022
+Autumn Term: October 2022 Spring Term: February 2023

+Summer Term: June 2023

-Gatsby Benchmark & Score Game Plan 1 A stable careers programme 100% Marshland form time careers programme is linked to Unifrog, which is mapped out for each Year group.
-Visits from external agencies for assemblies will take place throughout the year including visits from CWA; Springwood sixth form; Armed Forces; Apprentice external agencies.
-Many soft and transferable skills are developed throughout the curriculum and within Character and Culture curriculum lessons.
+Gatsby Benchmark & Score Game Plan 1 A stable career programme 100% Marshland form time careers programme is linked to Unifrog, and mapped out for each year group.
+Along with developing soft skills such as leadership, organisation etc. Visits from external agencies for assemblies will take place throughout the year including visits from CWA; Springwood sixth form; Armed Forces; Apprentice external agencies.
+Many soft and transferable skills are developed throughout the curriculum and within Character &amp; Culture curriculum lessons.
 Every fortnight a new career is explored.
-The school will run a careers week and apprenticeship week each year to expand pupil knowledge of a variety of careers and pathways.
+The school will run a careers week and apprenticeship week assemblies each year to expand pupil knowledge of a variety of careers and pathways.
 NEACO live/ recorded lessons on careers will form part of the careers programme.
 Updated programme of study on the school website for access by students, staff and parents.
-Questionnaires provided to staff and pupils twice yearly to allow opportunities for improvements to be made.
+Questionnaires provided to staff and pupils once yearly to allow opportunities for improvements to be made.
 Questionnaires sent out twice yearly to parents to use their views when making further improvements.
-Year group deep dives are undertaken as part of the schools quality assurance.
-2 Learning from career and labour market information 100% Pupils can access Unifrog to develop skills required to access the labour market, such as interview tips; CV writing support and templates.
+Year group deep dives are undertaken as part of the school's quality assurance.
+2 Learning from career and labour market information 100% Pupils access Unifrog to develop skills required to access the labour market, such as interview tips; CV writing support and templates.
 Pupils further develop these skills in form time.
-Pupils can access Unifrog to identify resources on a variety of careers including videos of employees and their thoughts and advice about their career.
+Pupils access Unifrog to identify resources on a variety of careers including videos of employees and their thoughts and advice about their career.
 Pupils have encounters with employers and employees through assemblies and targeted workshops.
-Pupils have the opportunity to attend a careers fair to engage with local and national employers.
+Pupils have opportunity to attend a careers fair to engage with local and national employers.
 Parents can access Unifrog to support their child with investigating a career path.